Ruchit-rt/fgpa_hardware_accelerateNN/README.md

 ## Understanding the Codebase

 The *scripts* directory shows examples of how the code can be compiled, emulated etc. The main source code can be found under the *src* directory.
-The file to look at should be src/model_unoptimised.cpp to understand hpw the kernels implement the different layers.
+The file to look at should be src/model_unoptimised.cpp to understand how the kernels implement the different layers.

 The test directory contains numpy arrays under 3 classes used for testing the data.